How to Choose Node JS Development Agency?

 Ask Node agency for profiles or CVS of their mid and senior developers.
-These will allow you to find out about technical qualifications, professional experience, portfolio and other helpful information of every developer.
+These will allow you to find out about technical qualifications, professional experience, portfolio and other helpful information about every developer.

 Can I call some of your previous clients?

-As I mentioned before, do not hesitate to ask for direct contacts to the agency’s previous clients.
+As I mentioned before, do not hesitate to ask for direct contact with the agency’s previous clients.

 You can ask them the following questions: